bootlin/training-materials/slides/security-fundamental-concepts/security-fundamental-concepts.typ

   Time to apply some fundamental concepts!

   - Using OpenSSL to generate a key hierarchy
   - Exchange and verify encrypted and signed messages
   - Experimenting with key revocation

-  - Performance comparison of public and private key encryption
+  - Performance comparison of symmetric and asymmetric encryption algorithms

 ])